Protobuf Service Descriptors

 }

-Both the request and the response consists of either a single message or a stream of messages.
+Both the request and the response consist of either a single message or a stream of messages.

 Code generation options